 Effective from January 2023

-To provide Five Good Friends workers (employees, Helpers, and contractors) with a clear approach to medication support that enables safe and effective care for our Members.
+To provide Five Good Friends workers with a clear approach to medication support services and enable the provision of high quality and safe medication support to our Members.

 - Medication – a drug that acts on or in the body to treat disease or illness, increase life expectancy, or improve someone’s life.
 Medication can be prescription and non-prescription medicines and can be taken by a variety of routes.

-- Medication support - when a non-registered health professional, e.g. Helper, assists a Member with self-administration by undertaking a specific task (remove medication from a dose administration aid or remove the lid from original packaging).
-With medication support, the Member / Authorised Representative is still responsible for medication management.
+- Medication support - when a non-registered health professional, e.g. Helper, assists a Member with self-administration by undertaking a specific task.
+The Member / Authorised Representative is still responsible for medication management with medication support.